- Do you like public policy?

 Students from all backgrounds, majors, and experiences are encouraged to apply.
 But students must meet the following program requirements:

-- Maintain a minimum enrollment of six credit hours at the Maricopa Community Colleges during the fall and spring semesters.
+- Maintain a minimum enrollment of six credit hours at the Maricopa Community Colleges during the 2018-19 academic year.

-- Register for the SPPF section of POS115 at Estrella Mountain Community College during the spring semester.
+- Register for the SPPF section of POS285 at either Mesa Community College or Glendale Community College for the Spring 2019 semester.